-SC-7 (13): ISOLATION OF SECURITY TOOLS / MECHANISMS / SUPPORT COMPONENTS
+SC-7 (13): ISOLATION OF SECURITY TOOLS / MECHANISMS / SUPPORT COMPONENTS forensics techniques of organizations.

 The organization isolates [Assignment: organization-defined information security tools, mechanisms, and support components] from other internal information system components by implementing physically separate subnetworks with managed interfaces to other components of the system.